mz-pdm/ovirt-log-analyzer/README.md

 * DIRECTORY - directory with the log files

+DIRECTORY can contain any log files in any directory structure.
+Only common oVirt log files (engine.log, vdsm.log, libvirtd.log, QEMU logs, sanlock.log, spm-lock.log) are processed by default.
+See also `--filenames` command line option below.

 ### optional arguments:
 * `-l`, `--list_vm_host`
 Print all VMs and hosts in given time range (or without it in all log)